Letters from Irving Russell Flett to his Family, 1915-1916 - Part 2

 know we are now anchored inside the

-habor at Alexandria awaiting orders.
+harbor at Alexandria awaiting orders.

 We are already to disembark should

-orders come through another officer.
+orders come through to that effect.

-Since I last wrote part of our voyage
+the most intersting part of our voyage

 having passed through the Suez Canal,